gvwilson/thirdbit/src/fiction/iffy/index.md

 to scrape tweaked barnacles off long strips of plastic they had hung from the pier months before.
 Hundreds of little shells glittered with tiny particles of metal they had filtered out of the water.
 Ground down and incinerated,
-they would yield a few grams of copper or manganese that could keep some old piece of tech limping along for another season.
+they would yield a few grams of lanthanum or indium that could keep some old piece of tech limping along for another season.

 One of the women straightened and raised a hand in greeting as Iffy went by.